hasanmoudud/geocompr/main.md

 as can be verified with the formula for the area of a triangle whose base is horizontal: area equals half of the base width times its height --- $A = B * H / 2$ --- ($10 * 10 / 2$ in this case, as can be seen in Figure \@ref(fig:polycent)).
 ]
 The problem with the previous code chunk is that it is very verbose and difficult to re-run on another object with the same 'triangle matrix' format.
-To make the code more generalisable, let's convert the code into a function (something described in \@ref(functions)):
+To make the code more generalizable, let's convert the code into a function (something described in \@ref(functions)):

 ```r